SayiaFelix/delani-studio/README.md

 * in a simple
 * easy-to-understand
 * format
-{Click on the live link below and it will lead you to delani studio.Buttons are workable and they will help you to get information you want immediately.}
+{Click on the live link below and it will lead you to delani studio.Buttons are workable and they will help you to get information you want immediately and subscribe.}
 ## Known Bugs
 {In this project their still some space for improving in any styling and scripting.
 Feel free to fork the repo for improvement.}

 ## Technologies Used
-{I have used HTML,CSS and Javascript increating this project but i will be developing on it.}
+{I have used HTML,CSS,Javascript,JQuery and Bootstrap increating this project but i will be developing on it.}

 ## Support and contact details
 {Incase of any issue please contact me through my official email address {sayia.lucas@student.moringaschool.com  and sayiafelix18@gmail.com }